-Plant symbolism has been the deciding factor when it comes to choosing the perfect gift for a loved one.
-Because let’s face it, it’s not always the best idea to send red roses to someone you’re exclusively “just friends” with, or a festive mix of blooms and greens for occasions that are a bit more somber and serious.
+Plant symbolism makes a great way to choose the perfect gift for a loved one.
+Because let’s face it, it’s not always the best idea to send red roses to someone you’re exclusively “just friends” with.
+Likewise, a festive mix of blooms and greens for occasions that are a bit more somber and serious.
 So knowing plant symbolism can come in extremely useful to select a

 Especially if you find yourself interacting with someone who might have been raised with a different cultural upbringing, you don’t want to give off the wrong message when it comes to gifting plants and flowers.
-That’s why we’re here to give you the breakdown on plant symbolism in Asia to help you avoid any potential awkward moments.
+That’s why we’re here to give you the breakdown of plant symbolism in Asia to help you avoid any potentially awkward moments.

 Without further ado, here’s what different plants mean for different countries in Asia:

-In China, every branch and leaf is counted to see if it maintains the “irregularities” of life; this is why odd numbers are preferred when it comes to quantity of the plant because they convey the spontaneity and odd force in our everyday lives!
+In China, every branch and leaf gets counted to see if it maintains the “irregularities” of life; this is why odd numbers are preferred when it comes to the quantity of a plant because they convey the spontaneity and odd force in our everyday lives!
 Odd numbers for plant displays are also considered more aesthetically pleasing and create more interest.

-In India, plants are heavily represented in different religions, most especially in Hinduism.
-For example, sandalwood is considered the epitome of excellence, which is why people burn pieces of the wood to purify holy places.
+In India, plants are heavily represented in different religions, including Hinduism, Buddhism, and even Jainism.
+Sandalwood is considered the epitome of excellence, which is why people burn pieces of the wood to purify holy places.
 You’ll find these branches commonly featured in religious ceremonies due to their significance!

-Hanakotoba is Japan’s very own language of flowers, and certain plants are given codes or “passwords” to deliver specific messages.
+Hanakotoba is Japan’s very own language of flowers.
+Certain plants are given codes or “passwords” to deliver specific messages.
 This is what makes flower-gifting a popular exchange in Japan!

 Just like the U.S., a four-leaf clover symbolizes luck, and giving it to someone else wishes them good fortune.
 On the other hand, singles can rejoice because there’s a plant for them as well!
 Mistletoe or holly means that one is searching for a partner, giving off the message that they’re single and ready to mingle.

 Wherever you are in the world, plants make a great gift for those who want to send along some sort of message.
-Whether you’re planting a tree to grow over time or gifting a potted plant, you can encourage someone to power through hard times or commending someone for their accomplishments, there’s always a plant for the occasion!
+Whether you’re planting a tree to grow over time or gifting a potted plant, you can encourage someone to power through hard times or commend someone for their accomplishments.
+Just remember, there’s always a plant for the occasion!

 The Bouqs is all for being there with you every step of the way when it comes to spreading some positivity.
 Our sustainable blooms and greens are sure to help you express your sincerity.
-So don’t wait to impress – shop our collection today!Shop All
+So don’t wait to impress – shop our flower arrangements today!Shop All